ScooloV/bbpedia/docs/death_zone/fabulous_freebooters.md

 **CHARACTERISTIC OPTIONS**

-~~A Reliable Ringer may improve or reduce any characteristic by up to 2, as follows~~Any Reliable Ringer may improve or reduce any characteristic as follows.
-Each option may be chosen a maximum of once:
+~~A Reliable Ringer may improve or reduce any characteristic by up to 2, as follows~~ <span style="color: darkmagenta">Any Reliable Ringer may improve or reduce any characteristic as follows.
+Each option may be chosen a maximum of once:</span>

 * Improve MA by 1 for +30,000 gold pieces.
 * Improve MA by 2 for +60,000 gold pieces (available to teams with the 'Elven Kingdoms League' special rule only).